Comet 90004908 C/2025 K1 (ATLAS) Observation Details

 C/2025 K1 (ATLAS) Daily Motion

-C/2025 K1 (ATLAS) will rise at 23:16, during twilight, and will ascend to 53° by the time twilight ends at 03:59.90004908 C/2025 K1 (ATLAS) will be visible until August, 31, when it will move too close to the Sun.
+C/2025 K1 (ATLAS) is circumpolar, never setting below the horizon and always visible in the night sky from your location.
+However, it will change its position significantly, moving 67 degrees over time.
+You can find the best times to observe C/2025 K1 (ATLAS), when it reaches its highest elevation, in the annual motion section.90004908 C/2025 K1 (ATLAS) will be visible until March, 19, when it will move too close to the Sun.
 During this time, its proximity to the Sun will cause it to disappear from the night sky, making it unobservable for a while.

 C/2025 K1 (ATLAS) Rise and Set Timetable